 More details available: https://www.compare-school-performance.service.gov.uk/school/100011

-Here are some of the key strengths identified within the report:
+Here were some of the key strengths from the report:

 - Senior and middle leaders are improving the quality of teaching effectively.
 They help teachers plan and deliver successful lessons, support their professional development and hold them to account for pupils’ progress.

 - In 2017, the proportion of Year 6 pupils attaining greater depth was above average.
 Notably, progress in reading was significantly above average.

 - The school continues to give pupils many exciting and stimulating enrichment activities that make a strong contribution to their learning and personal development.
 This year’s Shakespearean initiative is having a positive impact on pupils’ understanding of great literary works and on their writing and articulacy.
 Performances make a positive contribution to building pupils’ oracy skills and their confidence.

 - The arrangements for safeguarding are effective.
 Leaders work closely with parents and carers and with external agencies, to make sure that pupils’ safety and welfare are assured.

 - The Reception outdoors provision has been expanded.
 There are plentiful opportunities for children to develop their gross motor skills and to experiment with water, mud kitchens and art, for example.
 The Nursery outdoor area covers all areas of learning, with a strong emphasis on the garden, where children plant and tend vegetables, and then use them for cooking.

 - Visits to some classes, discussions with disadvantaged pupils and book sampling across year groups support the school’s view that pupils eligible for pupil premium, including late joiners, are now making good progress overall.